sjparkinson/uncomplicated.systems/_posts/2026-04-17-kamal-hetzner-ipv6-only.md

 It turns out that Honeycomb is IPv4-only.

-Thankfully, [NAT64](https://nat64.net/) is the glue.
-The public NAT64 resolvers synthesise IPv6 addresses for IPv4-only hosts, and your IPv6 network routes them through the NAT64 gateway.
+Thankfully, the [Public NAT64 service](https://nat64.net/) is the glue.
+It hosts resolvers that synthesise IPv6 addresses for IPv4-only hosts.

 I didn't want *all* DNS and traffic going through NAT64 though, that seems unkind to Kasper, who runs the service for free.
 Thankfully `systemd-resolved` supports per-domain DNS routing: